Between the best and the worst | Edith Butler, between hope, love and heavy metal

 It is Madame Butlerfly [2003]an album that I made with Catherine Lara, who is a genius at orchestration.
 The guitars were played by Sylvain Luc [grand guitariste français]which we lost in March.
 I don’t know why it didn’t work.

-Catherine Lara and I met in 1973, we had the same record company, we found ourselves on the same TV sets in France and here.
+Catherine Lara and I met in 1973, we had the same record company, we found ourselves on the same sets in and here.
 We became friends and never let each other go.
 We always said we would do something together.

 Then, at the beginning of the 2000s, Lise [Aubut, son imprésario] met Catherine in France and she told her that I was a little depressed.
 Catherine’s reaction was to ask her if I wanted to make an album with her.
 When Lise came home and told me that, I said yes, yes, yes, I want, I want, I want.